-You also want your employees to know you are acting in their best interest, giving them retirement plan options that fit their needs.
+You also want your employees to know you are acting in their best interest by giving them retirement plan options that fit their needs.

 The two biggest issues facing retirement benefit plan sponsors today are: